raspberrypilearning/sell-me-something/en/step_5.md

 --- task ---

-You could style elements with borders, shadows, or rounded corners:
+You could style elements with borders, shadows, or rounded corners.

 ![A strip of elements with rounded corners and strong text.](images/style-examples.png)